 4Panel prices have dropped

 So while the feed-in's less each year, getting panels has become cheaper.
-See full analysis - should you buy solar panels?
+See our full analysis - should I buy solar panels?

 5You may be able to get solar panels free

-If you live in certain parts of England and have a suitable roof, a company may offer to fit panels free, but it keeps the feed-in tariff cash.
-You just get the £150ish electricity savings (though energy prices are predicted to rise).
-The eligibility criteria are tough, though.
-Read more
+If you live in certain parts of England and have a suitable roof, a company may offer to fit panels free.
+In return, it keeps the feed-in tariff cash.
+You just get the £125ish electricity savings (though energy prices are predicted to rise).

-In the past, several companies offered this, since the feed-in tariff was cut, many pulled out.
-To see if it's right for you and what to watch out for, see Free panels.
+It's tough to meet the eligibility creteria, though, and these deals are getting rarer now the feed-in tariff is being cut.
+To check if it's right for you and what to watch out for, see Free panels.

 How exactly do solar panels work?